BlissRoms/Documentation/guides/preparations.md

 While other Linux distributions may work, this guide specifically focuses on Ubuntu, which is officially supported for building BlissRoms.

+!!!
-Please note the following considerations:
+Please note the following considerations
+!!!

 - Underpowered machines may experience crashes during compilation due to resource limitations.
 If you encounter crashes, try restarting the build process as most issues are caused by insufficient memory.
 - If your storage space is running low, you may need to build on a different hard drive with sufficient space.